List of Duck Dodgers characters: Martian General Z-9

-Martian General Z-9 is a well-known general of the Martian military.
-He serves as the villain of the final two episodes of the second season.
-He initially served for the Martian Queen and Martian Commander X-2, but secretly plotted to take over both Earth and Mars as their new ruler after a peace meeting between Earth and Mars went off bad thanks to Dodgers' antics.
-To start off, Z-9 managed to capture Star Johnson after the latter learns of the general's plot.
-Z-9 then staged a military coup on Mars by taking the Martian Queen as prisoner and sending X-2 on the run as a wanted criminal, declaring himself the new Martian King and Commander.
+Martian General Z-9 (voiced by Corey Burton) is a Martian general who serves Tyr'ahnee and X-2, secretly plotting to take over both Earth and Mars as their new ruler.
+Z-9 then staged a military coup on Mars by taking Tyr'ahnee as prisoner and sending X-2 on the run as a wanted criminal, declaring himself the new Martian King and Commander.
 Z-9 then plans to get hold of the shut-down codes of Earth's shield system by staging up a false peace treaty between Mars and Earth to finalize his invasion on Earth.
-Fortunately, Duck Dodgers manages to rescue Cadet, X2, and Captain Johnson and they collaborated to keep the codes away to safety and save the Queen from Z-9's grasp during a battle between Z-9's forces and Earth.
-Following the aftermath of the battle between Earth and Mars which ended in ceasefire, Z-9 is arrested for his treason and crimes against Mars and Earth, and sacked of his ranks.
-He is currently incarcerated and sharing a cell with the Andromeda Annihilator, who subjects the former general to painful torture, much to his dismay.
-Z-9 was voiced by Corey Burton.
+Fortunately, Duck Dodgers manages to rescue Cadet, X-2, and Captain Johnson and they collaborated to keep the codes away to safety and save Tyr'ahnee from Z-9's grasp during a battle between Z-9's forces and Earth.
+Following the aftermath of the battle between Earth and Mars which ended in ceasefire, Z-9 is arrested, then sentenced to be imprisoned alongside the Andromeda Annihilator, who subjects him to painful torture.

 Dish

-Dish is a female cyborg, serving as Martian General Z-9's loyal second-in-command and counselor.
-She aids him into overthrowing the Martian Queen and sending X-2 on the run to finalize his takeover of Mars.
-She's also capable in martial arts, and is shown once able to defeat a swarm of Instant Martians with her karate skills.
-In a battle between Earth's forces and Z-9's forces, Dish attempts to fire at the Protectorate HQ under Z-9's orders, but the Martian Queen, being freed by Dodgers and X-2, stops her by chopping her head off, killing her for good.
-Cadet then uses Dish's head to knock Z-9 out into the ship's console, thus leading to the general's defeat and imprisonment for his war crimes.
-Dish was voiced by Tara Strong.
+Dish (voiced by Tara Strong) is a cyborg who is Z-9's loyal second-in-command and counselor.
+She aids him into overthrowing Tyr'ahnee and sending X-2 on the run to finalize his takeover of Mars.
+In a battle between Earth's forces and Z-9's forces, Dish attempts to fire at the Protectorate HQ under Z-9's orders, but Tyr'ahnee stops her by cutting her head off.

 Martian Centurion Robots

-The Martian Centurion Robots are robotic servants of the Mars Empire.
+The Martian Centurion Robots (voiced by Michael Dorn) are robotic servants of the Mars Empire.
 They appear to be sentient, and make up a large portion of the Imperial Army, while the organic Martians act as officers.
-They are a homage to the Cylon Centurions of Battlestar Galactica.
-All Centurions were voiced by Michael Dorn.